How to Litigate a Lawsuit

 - Represent clients in legal disputes, i.e., legal conflicts that are resolved by rule of law, which in particular means the rule of law of the jurisdiction where the dispute is litigated.
 This work is called “litigation” or “trial work,” and again can be performed by lawyers in different kinds of cases according to their expertise in different practice areas, but every litigator must have a thorough understanding of the law of evidence and the rules of civil procedure followed by the courts in which he tries cases.

 So-called “transactional attorneys” are supposed to specialize in the first two kinds of work (consultations and performing transactions), while so-called “litigators” or “trial attorneys” are supposed to specialize in the third kind of work (representing clients in disputes that are mediated, litigated or arbitrated).
-A good transactional attorney must have a thorough understanding of how a lawsuit proceeds, so that each of his transactions usefully protects the client as much as possible from the hazards of the different kinds of litigation that might one day arise from the transaction, and likewise a good litigator must have a thorough understanding of the substantive laws that govern the underlying controversy, or else he is operating in the dark, relying solely on his tactical skill or mastery of evidence or perhaps his photogenic charm, but without a fundamental understanding of what the law has to say about the subject at hand.
+Even so, a good transactional attorney must have a thorough understanding of how a lawsuit proceeds, so that each of his transactions usefully protects the client as much as possible from the hazards of the different kinds of litigation that might one day arise from the transaction.
+In the same vein, a good litigator must have a thorough understanding of the substantive laws that govern the underlying controversy, or else he is operating in the dark, relying solely on his tactical skill or mastery of evidence or perhaps his photogenic charm, but without a fundamental understanding of what the law has to say about the subject at hand.

 From this I conclude that in the first instance a good litigator will be able to say at the outset of the case, “here is what the law says about this kind of controversy, here are the arguments we can make in support of our position, here are the arguments we can expect our adversary to make, and here are the different possible outcomes”.